OpenCQRS/OpenCQRS/README.md

 .NET framework implementing DDD, Event Sourcing, and CQRS.
 OpenCQRS 7 is a revamped version of the project with a complete rewrite of the codebase.

 OpenCQRS 7 is extremely flexible and expandable.
-It can be used as a simple mediator or as a full Event Sourcing solution with Cosmos DB or Entity Framework Core with any relational database providers.
+It can be used as a simple mediator or as a full Event Sourcing solution with Cosmos DB or Entity Framework Core as storage.

 ## Main Features